-Californian artist Virginia Broersma calls for artists to leverage 21st century advancements in technology – as well as the newly created FARE contract – to achieve certain rights following the resale of their works.
+A Californian artist calls for artists to leverage 21st century advancements in technology – as well as the newly created FARE contract – to achieve certain rights following the resale of their works.

-The romanticized notion of the starving artist who only is concerned with making their work, and doesn’t worry their ethereal head about contracts or invoices, has placed artists in an unfortunate position that perseveres even now into 2021.
+The romantic notion of the starving artist who only is concerned with making their work, and doesn’t worry about contracts or invoices, has placed artists in an unfortunate position that perseveres even now into 2021.

-I left art school with a vague notion that if my work was good enough, the rest would fall into place.
-15 years later into my professional career, I would come to realize that I also left without knowledge of how to run a business, sell works, write a budget, market works or recognize the legal and ethical implications of a contract, much less draft one.
+I completed art school with a vague notion that if my work was good enough, the rest would fall into place.
+Fifteen years into my professional career, I would come to realize that I also left without knowledge of how to run a business, sell my work, write a budget, market my work or recognize the legal and ethical implications of a contract, much less draft one.

-It isn’t impossible to make a living as an artist.
-It is that art students are – generally speaking – only taught how to make art.
-And while other foundational skills are not an end in and of themselves; they are the necessary and important components of a pragmatic transition into the ‘real world’.
+It isn’t impossible to make a living as an artist, it is that art students are – generally speaking – only taught how to make art.
+This means that artist students are only taught a fraction of what they need to know as they enter the “real world”.

-This reality has seen a surge in artists pursuing a professional career over the last decade, alongside the government’s failure to match this growth in terms of financing, patrons and opportunities for sustainable livelihoods as a working artist.
-Consider the inadequacy of national funding : the reported annual budget for the National Endowment for the Arts this year is $167.5M, which pales in comparison to New York’s budget on cultural affairs alone and was even threatened with elimination during the Trump Presidency, despite a global health crisis and art market in financial turmoil.
+This reality has seen a surge in artists pursuing a professional career over the last decade, while the government fails to match this growth in terms of financing, patrons and opportunities for sustainable livelihoods as a working artist.
+Consider the inadequacy of national funding : the reported annual budget for the National Endowment for the Arts this year is $167.5M, which pales in comparison to New York’s budget on cultural affairs alone, and was even threatened with elimination during the Trump Presidency, despite a global health crisis and art market in financial turmoil.

-Artists – particularly the unfledged and unwitting – are left to rely on the protective wing of the gallery model for their best chance at income, growth and stability.
+Artists are left to rely on the protective wing of the gallery model for their best chance at income, career growth and stability.
 But at what cost?
-While the gallery acts as a support system, for example purchasing the artists works at auction or handling mundane yet requisite duties like filing tax returns, this is in exchange for a strict monopoly in the artist’s works and control over even simple administrative tasks the artist is incapable of, resulting in their disempowerment.
+While the gallery acts as a support system, handling sales along with collector and institutional relationships, this is in exchange for a strict monopoly in the artist’s works and control over even simple administrative tasks on the artist’s behalf, resulting in their disempowerment.

 The U.S. congress have struggled with the idea of this resale royalty right, yo-yo’ing between its consideration – which would amend the Copyright Act – or rejection.
 In California, the Resale Royalty Act which at last granted artists 5% of the increased value of their works upon resale was struck down in a 2018 decision.
 Notably, the Ninth Circuit opined that federal copyright law permits artists to enforce resale royalties by contract.

-Susan’s vocal advocacy during her regular workshops on artists contracts also opened my eyes to not only the practical reasons that written agreements should be used in professional transactions, but equally to the fundamental reason that artists should value their work enough to protect it.
+Susan’s vocal advocacy opened my eyes to not only the practical reasons that written agreements should be used in professional transactions, but equally for the fundamental reason that artists should value their work enough to protect it.
 Now, our collaborative efforts have materialized in the FARE contract – an artist-centric sale and transfer agreement that is free and accessible to any (not just visual) artist.

 Modern advancements reflect that the timing is right to establish better practices that can be upheld with the aid of technology and contemporary culture shifts.
-The more artists and art workers ask for protection of their rights as they identify them, the greater chance of artists contracts becoming normalized in the industry.
+The more artists and art workers ask for protection of their rights as they identify them, the greater chance these requests will become normalized.
 The earlier artists take the initiative to educate themselves using tools and resources freely available to them, the faster such grassroots efforts can turn into widely-adopted practices.